Did you know that...

-African American teens face mental health crisis but are less likely than their whites counterparts to get treatment due to the negative stigma it has in the African American community as well as affordability.
+Black teens who face mental health crisis are less likely than their whites counterparts to receive professional treatment due to the negative stigma within the Black community and affordability?

-Suicide is now the second leading cause of death among Black children ages 10 to 19 and that rate is rising faster for them than any other racial or ethnic group.
+suicide is now the second leading cause of death among Black youth ages 10 to 19 and that rate is rising faster for them than any other racial or ethnic group?

-Studies have shown that depression can be different in white and black kids.
-In black kids, depression sometimes shows up as being angry or what adults see as being disobedient.
+studies are showing that depression can be different in White and Black kids?
+In Black kids, depression often shows up as being angry or what adults interpret as being “disobedient”.

 Project 16 is passionate about improving the lives of teens in the Dallas/Fort Worth area through meaningful programs and educational opportunities.

-In 2021, as a result of the global pandemic, our focus has shifted toward providing professional support and resources to help teens process and heal emotionally during this challenging time, through TIME TO TALK.
+As a result of the global pandemic, our focus in 2021 shifted toward providing professional counseling support and resources to help teens process their feelings and heal emotionally during this challenging time through our latest initiative, TIME TO TALK.

 TIME TO TALK is a counseling initiative to pair teens with professional therapists of color completely free of charge.

-- Offer: Six (6) private therapy sessions for DFW teens, delivered virtually by professional therapists
+- Offer: Six (6) private therapy sessions for DFW teens, delivered virtually by licensed professional therapists

 - Sponsored by: Project 16